Commutative algebras of series: -products, -finite series, and -automata

-We use \agda{terms}{General/Terms/\#sec:terms} to define product rules satisfied by coinductively defined products.
+\subparagraph{Syntax.} We use \agda{terms}{General/Terms/\#sec:terms} to define product rules satisfied by coinductively defined products.
 We extend~\cref{eq:linear terms} over $X$ by adding a new binary constructor for product:

 Let $\Terms X$ be the set of all terms over $X$.
 A term is \emph{linear} if it does not use ``$*$''.
 Sometimes we write just $u v$ instead of $u * v$, $-u$ for $(-1) \cdot u$, and $u - v$ for $u + (-v)$.
-We remark that terms satisfy no nontrivial identities.
+We remark that terms satisfy no nontrivial identities, for instance $xy$ and $yx$ are different terms.